Allison family: Helen Kramer Identity

+About five months after the census was taken, Kramer made her claim.
+In one article from the time, she mentions growing up in Ironwood, Michigan, which is consistent with the 1910 Census.
+From that point forward, most of her children stated their mother to be some variation of Evangeline Hyde or Helen Allison in various records.
+In the next federal census (1950), Kramer used the name Helen L. Kramer and gave her birthplace as Canada French (Quebec).
+Kramer died on 26 March 1992 in Sacramento County, California.
+Her death record and Social Security paperwork both use the name Helen Loraine Kramer and Loraine Allison's birth information, and list her parents as Hudson J. Allison and Bess W. Daniels.

 In media

 A 1912 German silent film about the disaster, In Nacht und Eis (In Night and Ice), includes the Allison family story, but not by name.

+The Allisons were featured in Danielle Steel's 1991 novel, No Greater Love.

 The Allisons were major characters in the 1996 miniseries Titanic.
-The subplot regarding them was highly fictionalized and filled with historical inaccuracies: for example, it added the story of the long-standing myth that Alice (portrayed by Felicity Waterman) was a child murderess who stole Trevor in a fit of panic, thus forcing the rest of the family to remain on the ship looking for him until it was too late.
-Their other servants (Sarah, Mildred and George) were not featured in it; the only one shown travelling with them was Alice.
+The subplot regarding them was highly fictionalized and filled with historical inaccuracies: notably, it perpetuated the long-standing myth that Alice was a child murderess, depicting her as an emotionally unstable young woman with premonitions of disaster, who then sees the opportunity to rescue baby Trevor from the sinking ship as a saving grace from her tumultuous past, thus forcing the rest of the family to remain on the ship looking for him, not knowing he is safe.
+The other servants (Sarah, Mildred and George) are omitted.

-The Allisons are also portrayed in the 2012 miniseries Titanic.
+The Allisons and Cleaver are also portrayed in the 2012 miniseries Titanic.